I’ve been where you are. In a way, I’m still there.

 If you want to learn more about becoming more productive, focused, and optimistic in your bar preparation, check out Mental Engines, my actionable course on managing your overwhelm, stress, and unproductivity while studying for the bar exam.

-Remember the “20/10 cycle” I mentioned above?
-That’s how you can incorporate fun breaks into your studies—a structured and measured cycle of alternating between work and something you enjoy to let you keep moving ahead and avoid burnout.
+You CAN incorporate balance into your studies—for example, a structured and measured cycle of alternating between work and something you enjoy to let you keep moving ahead and avoid burnout.
 That’s just one way to avoid stress that I teach inside Mental Engines.

 - 8 modules of lessons (full details here) — you can pick and choose which modules to go through since you’re busy